-What the editor does in this example is simple: write out the new version of the file under a temporary name (foo.txt.tmp), force it to disk with fsync(), and then, when the application is certain the new file metadata and contents are on the disk, rename the temporary file to the original file's name.
+What the editor does in this example is simple: write out the new version of the file under temporary name (foot.txt.tmp), force it to disk with fsync(), and then, when the application is certain the new file metadata and contents are on the disk, rename the temporary file to the original file's name.
 This last step atomically swaps the new file into place, while concurrently deleting the old version of the file, and thus an atomic file update is achieved.

-39.9 Getting Information About Files
+39.8 Getting Information About Files

 Beyond file access, we expect the file system to keep a fair amount of information about each file it is storing.
 We generally call such data about files metadata.
-To see the metadata for a certain file, we can use the stat() or fstat() system calls.
+To see the metadata for a certain file, we can use stat() or fstat() system call - read their man pages for details on how to call them.
 These calls take a pathname (or file descriptor) to a file and fill in a stat structure as seen here: